valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-1_August-26-2025/Readme.md

 ```
 We can then use this geometry for further calculations.

+### Another calculation for L-Tryptophan

 Now, you should do the same calculation for L-Tryptophan.

-You should get the initial coordinates by using a smiles string from Pubchem.
+You should get the initial coordinates by using a SMILES string from PubChem.
 You can use the Jupyter notebook shown in class to do this.
 Make sure that this initial geometry looks reasonable.

-Here, you need to copy and edit the previously used input file.
+Here, you need to copy the previously used input file to new file that you will use for the `L-Tryptophan`.
+You should use a descriptive name for the input file.
+You need to replace the old atomic coordinates in the input file with the new initial coordinates for L-Tryptophan.

+Note: make sure that `%chk=` line has the right filename corresponding to the filename of the new input file.